-Male Singaporean 58 (Malaysian permanent resident) Encik Zaibidi Bin Mahamod is the Managing Director of Winco Precision Engineering (Melaka) Sdn Bhd ("WPE").
+Key Senior Management Male | Singaporean (Malaysian permanent resident) | 59

+Encik Zaibidi Bin Mahamod is the Managing Director of WPESB.
 He graduated with a Master Craftman Certificate from Precision Institute Engineering.
-He has 15 years of experience in Research and Development and production with ordinance development and engineering with Singapore Technology Group before joining WPE in 1996 as Assistant Manager responsible to set-up Pattern Mould Machining Department and subsequently appointed as Director of WPE on 5 August 2004.
+He has 15 years of experience in Research and Development and production with ordinance development and engineering with Singapore Technology Group before joining WPE in 1996 as Assistant Manager responsible for setting up the Pattern Mould Machining Department and was subsequently appointed as Director of WPE on 5 August 2004.